tseung94/Google_Capstone_SQL/README.md

 This dataset includes data from thirty individuals that were gathered via Amazon Mechanical Turk between 03.12.2016-05.12.2016.
 These individuals consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 Individual data can be indetified by the unique session ID that each data has.
 Different types of Fitbit trackers and individual tracking preferences caused variations between ouputs.

+Response bias is a legitimate concern as data was gathered from individuals that consented to have their data collected from the Bellabeat app.

 ### ROCCC
 #### Reliable
 This data is reliable as it is complete and accurate.